 Perhaps his moral zeal comes from the fact that CyberGhost’s roots are in Romania.
 Romanian citizens are able to use the Internet freely without too much monitoring.
 The only sites that are restricted are ones related to gambling, pornography, and paedophilia.
 Those sites have been blocked or filtered by the government.

 What’s more, Romania does not belong to any Five-, Nine- or 14 Eyes alliances.
 This means, CyberGhost will not be sharing your data with various intelligence agencies from other countries.

-Keeping all of these factors in mind, it seems like CyberGhost is trustworthy company so far.
+Keeping all of these factors in mind, it seems like CyberGhost is a trustworthy company so far.